 For all families that enter BronxWorks Family Residences, the ultimate goal is to work toward attaining permanent housing.
 Once a housing package is completed, shelter staff assist each family with their housing interviews, accompany them in viewing potential apartments, and help families move out of the shelter and into their permanent homes.
 But the work doesn’t just end there.
 Families are connected with after-care services through the BronxWorks Transform program and other community-based partners that provide long-term case management and engagement during and after their transition to permanent housing.

-As a part of the New York City strategy to assist migrant families arriving from border states, BronxWorks opened a new Family Sanctuary in September.
-BronxWorks opened the Family Sanctuary in short order to provide shelter for almost 90 migrant families, many of whom are seeking asylum here in the United States.
+As a part of the New York City strategy to assist migrant families arriving from border states, BronxWorks opened a new Family Hotel in September.
+BronxWorks opened the Family Hotel in short order to provide shelter for almost 90 migrant families, many of whom are seeking asylum here in the United States.

 That first weekend we focused on getting as many intakes done as possible,” Yevy says, “making sure we understood all of the needs of our families, providing clothing and household items, connecting them to medical and legal services, enrolling the children in school, and ensuring that everyone feels welcome and safe here.”